 - What may I take away from my experience?

 This information is not comprehensive – it aims to help briefly answer some frequently asked questions.
-If you have any more queries then you can always contact Wellbeing Support Services (or once you are part of the team you can ask your Warden).
+If you have any more queries then you can always contact the Residential Life Office (or once you are part of the team you can ask your Warden).

 It is difficult to place a time value on the role of residential volunteers.
 The role works with students and this interaction means that your time spent on residential matters may be relatively low one week or very high another (if dealing with a complex welfare matter for a student).
 No two weeks may be the same!
 This is what can make the role enjoyable and provides personal challenges which you can learn from.